diferma0151/sample_repo/developers/RepositoryAccess.md

 1. implement stubs for new classes (WIP)
 1. have Workbench and RepoWidget use new classes (WIP)
 1. implement per-repository command queue
+1. have cmdui accept RepoAgent as command runner
 1. pass stubs to all widgets
 1. have all widgets run commands via RepoAgent